jdcbautista/garyCoffey.github.io/_posts/tutorials/2020-05-25-building-portfolio.md

 ---
 <h2>{{page.title}}</h2>

-{{ content }}
+{ content }

 ```

 Okay there is a little bit going on here so lets see what's happening.
 - The first bit, is something called Front Matter.
 You can take a deep dive in the [Jekyll docs for Front Matter here](https://jekyllrb.com/docs/front-matter/) if you like.
 Basically, Front matter is used to first inherit from other *layouts* as done here.
 But it can also be used to place variables that you want to use in your file.

 - The next part starts out as a standard html h2 tag.
-But then we have `{{page.title}}`.
-In MarkDown/html files in Jekyll, anything between `{{}}` is evaluated as code.
+But then we have `{page.title}`.
+In MarkDown/html files in Jekyll, anything between `{}` is evaluated as code.
 Whatever that code evaluates to is what is actually displayed on a page.
 In this example, we are using the global Jekyll variable of `page` which stands in for whatever current page you are on.
 We then call `.title` which will reach into the Front Matter of your page and look to display the value for the variable of `title`.

-- The last thing we have here is `{{ content }}` which we have previously discussed during the setup of the *default.html layout*.
+- The last thing we have here is `{ content }` which we have previously discussed during the setup of the *default.html layout*.

 Ok now we are getting really close to being able to fire our app back up.